-As chair of KJK’s Creditors’ Rights & Insolvency Practice Group, John specializes in representing court-appointed receivers, overseeing bankruptcy litigation and restructuring, while also representing clients in a wide variety of commercial litigation.
-John has particular expertise in handling receiverships in cases of liquidation of distressed real estate and businesses.
+As chair of KJK’s Creditors’ Rights & Insolvency Practice Group, John is experienced in representing court-appointed receivers, overseeing bankruptcy litigation and restructuring, while also representing clients in a wide variety of commercial litigation.
+John has particular skill in handling receiverships in cases of liquidation of distressed real estate and businesses.

 John is valued by his clients for his collaborative approach and his accessibility during what can often be complex and long-term cases.
 In his general litigation practice, John has represented corporations and individuals in sectors as wide-ranging as construction, steel, manufacturing, insurance and real estate.